crogger62/Linear/README.md

   --include-archived as needed

-issuesFiltered-annotated.ts - Commented version to filter issues based on several flags:
+* issuesFiltered-annotated.ts - Commented version of an app to filter issues based on several flags:

   --email "emailid"